Estimates on the spectral interval of validity of the anti-maximum principle: Introduction

 \begin{enumerate}[leftmargin=4em,label={$\mathcal{(AMP)}$}] \item if $\lambda \in (\lambda_1, \lambda_f)$, then any solution $u$ of \eqref{D} satisfies $u < 0$ in $\Omega$. \end{enumerate}

 We will always assume that $\lambda_f$ is the maximal value such that \ref{AMP} holds.

 Although $\lambda_f>\lambda_1$ for any fixed $f$, it is known that $\lambda_f$ depends on $f$ and cannot be bounded away from $\lambda_1$ uniformly with respect to $f$, see \cite{ACG,DFG,sweers}.
 However, apart from this fact, not much is known about other properties of $\lambda_f$, and it seems that even constructive bounds for $\lambda_f$ have not been systematically studied.
-In this respect, \ref{AMP} for the analogous Neumann problem
+We can refer only to the following lower bound obtained in \cite{FHT2014} in the case $p=2$ and $f \in L^q(\Omega)$: